philipmendels/use-flexible-undo/stories/make-undoable-handler-intro.md

-In this example the utility **makeUndoableHandler** is used to create the redo/undo handlers for the undoable "add" and "subtract" functions.
+In this example the utility **makeUndoableHandler** is used to create the do/redo and undo handlers for the undoable "add" and "subtract" functions.